 A2 GBC certifications are good for two years.
 However, a business can resubmit documentation after the first year if they would like to achieve a higher rating.
 Documents need to be resubmitted by May 2026 if a business wants to maintain or continue participating in the A2 GBC program.
-Continued verification materials can be submitted through the A2 GBC Portal or by emailing them to sustainability@a2gov.org with the subject line: A2 GBC certification maintenance.
+Continued verification materials can be submitted by emailing them to jburnham@a2gov.org with the subject line: A2 GBC certification maintenance.